 Evaluate fuel types

-Next, you should figure out which type of porch heater fuel best meets your needs, budget and personal preference.
+Next, assess which porch heater fuel best meets your needs, budget and personal preference.
 Each option comes with its own set of benefits and drawbacks in the short and long term.
-Be sure to really think about how those characteristics will play in your specific environment before making a purchase decision.
+Consider how those characteristics will work in your specific environment before purchasing.

 Outdoor Propane Heaters

-Liquid propane tanks are familiar sights at backyard barbecues and connected to patio fire pit furniture but they can also be used to fuel gas patio heaters.
+Liquid propane tanks are commonly connected to backyard barbecues and fire tables.
+However, they can also be used to fuel gas patio heaters.

 Natural Gas Patio Heaters

-Plumbed natural gas often fuels fireplaces or other permanent fire features.
-It can also be employed as the energy source for outdoor patio heaters.
+Plumbed natural gas often fuels fireplaces and other permanent fire features.
+It can also be used for outdoor patio heaters.

-CONS – High short-term cost for professional installation of gas line; not portable; strong fumes require ventilation
+- High short-term cost for installation of gas line

 Electric Patio Heaters